tomsquest/tomsquest.github.io/_posts/2014-09-03-learning-to-touch-type.md

 lang: en
 ---

-I was always interested in keyboards and keyboard layouts: typing faster, reducing wrist injuries and morover never looking back at my keyboard.
-After all Azerty/Qwerty were not made for developers.
+I was always interested in keyboards and keyboard layouts: typing faster, reducing wrist injuries, and morover never looking back at my keyboard.
+After all, Azerty/Qwerty were not made for developers.
 So last year, I decided to spend some time learning to touch type using a new layout, the [Colemak](http://colemak.com/).

-This is the result on my experience on learning to touch type and how I remapped my brain (hard!) during a two-month period.
+This is the result of my experience in learning to touch type and how I remapped my brain (hard!) during a two-month period.

 ## Colemak

-As per the official site: "Colemak is a modern alternative to the QWERTY and Dvorak layouts, for English".
+As per the official site:

+> Colemak is a modern alternative to the QWERTY and Dvorak layouts for English

-I chose Colemak, because it beats Dvorak slightly at speed and it only changes seventeen keys on the Qwerty layout (compared to 24 for the Dvorak).
+I chose Colemak because it beats Dvorak slightly at speed, and it only changes seventeen keys on the Qwerty layout (compared to 24 for the Dvorak).
 Thus, it is easier to learn.
-It is also an international layout so I can type French accentuated characters.
+It is also an international layout, so I can type French characters with accents.

 Here is a visual of the Colemak layout: